yegekucuk/classifier1/README.txt

 This model was trained by using faces of 7159 Human face images and 4828 Wild Cat face images.
-It classifys the face as Human or Wild Cat.
+It classifies the face as Human or Wild Cat.
 The model was created and trained by using create-model.py and train-model.py The application can be launched from main.py